binhanle/eem202a-project/method_technical.md

 It is possible to record only a portion of the targeted video streaming using the presented Python screen recording program.
 However, it is assumed that the entire video file is available for the selected audio and video synchronization approach presented in this project.

-This approach can be found under: [Click here](https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK)
+This approach can be found under: [Media Capture Technique](https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK)

 #### Demultiplexing of Video and Audio Files